rweigel/cdawmeta/README.md

 git clone https://github.com/rweigel/cdawmeta.git
 cd cdawmeta;
 pip install -e .

-# Test commands in README. (errors shown in
-# red are encountered metadata errors).
+# Test commands in README. (errors shown in red are encountered metadata errors).
 make test-README
 ```

-In the following, use `--update` to update the input metadata (source data changes on the order of days, typically in the mornings Eastern time on weekdays).
+In the examples, use `--update` to update the input metadata (source data changes on the order of days, typically in the mornings Eastern time on weekdays).

-See `python metadata.py --help` for more options, including the generation of metadata for only `id`s that match a regular expression and skipping `ids`.
+See `python metadata.py -h` for more options, including the generation of metadata for only `id`s that match a regular expression and skipping `ids`.

 ## 2.1 Examples

 Create and display proof-of-concept auto-generated SPASE; the output of this command can be viewed at
 [spase_auto/info/AC_OR_SSC.json](http://mag.gmu.edu/git-data/cdawmeta/data/spase_auto/info/AC_OR_SSC.json) and [spase_auto/info/VOYAGER1_10S_MAG.json](http://mag.gmu.edu/git-data/cdawmeta/data/spase_auto/info/VOYAGER1_10S_MAG.json).
 See the [`cdawmeta-spase` repository](https://github.com/rweigel/cdawmeta-spase) for metadata used that is not available in Master CDFs and/or `all.xml`.
-(Remove `--meta-type spase_auto` to see all generated metadata types.)
+(Remove `--meta-type spase_auto` to see all generated metadata types described in the next subsection.)
 ```
 mkdir -p ./data;
 python metadata.py --id AC_OR_SSC --meta-type spase_auto